Prince Harry And Meghan Markle Reportedly Confirmed Engagement, BBC On Standby For The Announcement

 Prince Harry and Meghan Markle’s Wedding Details

 The Queen’s schedules have been checked to ensure that the wedding date will fall at a time when Her Majesty has no prior commitment.
-As for the wedding ceremony, it can be at the Westminster Abbey since divorced individuals are now allowed to marry in Church of England under the General Synod Ruling of 2002.
+As for the wedding ceremony, it can be at Westminster Abbey since divorced individuals are now allowed to marry in the Church of England under the General Synod Ruling of 2002.

-Then again, Royal Central suggested that the Royals are more likely to choose St. Paul’s Cathedral because it was the venue of Princess Diana and Prince Charles’s wedding.
+Then again, Royal Central suggested that the royals are more likely to choose St. Paul’s Cathedral because it was the venue of Princess Diana and Prince Charles’ wedding.
 They said that since the Princess of Wales is not around anymore, she can be present in her younger son’s wedding at least in spirit.

 Meanwhile, Daily Star Online contacted Kensington Palace for comments about Prince Harry and Meghan Markle’s engagement and the spokeswoman just said that it is not something they will comment on.